 Prospective students must submit an application for the single or dual–genre program option.
 Supplemental application materials include a personal essay, samples of creative work, and three letters of recommendation.
 Bennington offers some scholarships and grants for creative writing students.

-Bennington College is regionally accredited by the New England Commission of Higher Education (NECHE).
+Bennington College is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 8. Wilkes University